axiomzen/eth-random/README.md

 ## Usage

 ### Step 0: Locating the contract

+*On the Ethereum network:*
 The Ethereum contract can be found at the address: `TODO: Add deployed address`.

+*On a local test network:*
-If you intend to use Random in a local test network you can do so by either deploying [the source](./contracts/Random.sol) or the byte code (run `truffle compile` then grab byte code from build).
+In a local test network, you can use random by either deploying [the source](./contracts/Random.sol) or the byte code (run `truffle compile` then grab byte code from build).
+After deploying the contract, locate the address it occupies.

 ### Step 1: Add random protocol